iugamarian/safeapps/README.md

 decibel-audio-player

-(other contender is audacious but in Arch corrupts the Places menu in Mate on Arch so... no !)
+(other contender is audacious but it corrupts the Places menu in Mate on Arch so... no !)

 # 3D game to really test video graphics, can exit in case of software renderer: